 Having a treadmill business might be fun for a while, but the fun will soon go away.
 The business might go away as well; another victim of competition.
 I have had conversations with more than one business owner who has told me, “Greg, we work really hard and are good at what we do, but we never seem to have any significant profit.
 It has been that way for years.”

 If you know me or have read this blog post, you know that I think business owners should be rewarded for the risk that they take and the capital that they invest in their businesses.
 Profit is that reward.

-In each of the next four blog posts, I will discuss four more strategic questions.
+In these next blog posts, I will discuss four more strategic questions.
 Answering these four questions is essential to getting off and staying off the business treadmill.
-Stay tuned!
+Read on!